-We strive everyday for equity in justice which is embedded in our mission and work.
+We strive everyday for equity and justice, which are embedded in our mission and programming.
 There is a movement to dismantle systems of racism and oppression.
-The problem is magnanimous and requires a multi-faceted, long-term strategy but that should not stop us from seeking ways to make a difference right here and now.
-Amachi has–on a much smaller scale but in significant ways–already been a leader and a force in driving systems change.
-We have created an anti-racism web page of resources to educate ourselves as we seek to combat racial injustice and address systemic racism.
+The problem is enormous and requires a multi-faceted, long-term strategy but that should not stop us from seeking ways to make a difference right here and now.
+On a small scale but in a significant way, Amachi has already been a leader and a force in driving systems change though our work.
+As we continue to seek ways to combat systemic racism and build equity, we have created an anti-racism web page of resources that can be beneficial for you as well.

-Amachi Pittsburgh’s priority is the health and safety of our families, mentors, and community partners.
-We understand that this is a difficult and challenging time for everyone; our community as a whole is faced with extra stressors and tasked with additional responsibilities and challenges.
-Amachi Pittsburgh’s goal is to encourage everyone to please make it a priority to take care of yourself and your family by following the guidelines issued by the PA Department of Public Health, practicing self-care, and reaching out to us if you need help getting connected to other supports.
+Amachi Pittsburgh’s priority is the health and safety of our families, mentors, and communities.
+We understand that this is a difficult and challenging time for everyone; our community as a whole is faced with extra stressors and tasked with additional responsibilities.
+We encourage everyone to make it a priority to take care of yourself and your family by following the guidelines issued by the PA Department of Public Health, and please feel free to reach out to us if you need assistance in accessing resources.
 We have created a Covid-19 web page with a host of local resources.

 A very special thank you to our friends at Steeltown Entertainment Teen Film Crew